Last Updated on May 30, 2022 by Corinne Schmitt

 And since Reuben sandwiches are popular offerings at pubs, it seemed like a great idea to combine a great beer with the genius pretzel concept and use it as the foundation of a Reuben.

-The result is an absolutely satisfying and delectable sandwich.
+The result is an absolutely satisfying and delectable sandwich, just like my Air Fryer Monte Cristo.
 Try the recipe below.
 I’m confident you’ll agree!

 Pub-Style Pretzel Roll Reuben Sandwich Recipe